rom3r4/drupal-contentbuilder/README.md

 Drupal Helper Package to create remotely Drupal Content (Using either drush or the Durpal's Service module)

+New Installation
+--

+This project is part of the project [newVOA3R installer](https://github.com/julianromerajuarez/drupal-voa3rinstaller) refer to it for installation instructions

 Installation
 --

-    This project is part of the project [newVOA3R installer](https://github.com/julianromerajuarez/drupal-voa3rinstaller) refer to it for installation instructions

     DEPRECATED: (read above)

     To deploy this app just follow these istructions: